-Robert Talley is a native of Erwin, Tennessee, who came of age in the 1940s.
+Robert Talley was a native of Erwin, Tennessee, who came of age in the 1940s.
 He attended the University of Virginia before transferring to the University of South Carolina, where he earned a degree in naval science and engineering.
 After sweeping mines for the U.S. Navy in Japanese waters for more than a year he applied to the graduate program in physics at the University of Tennessee.
 He earned a master’s degree in physics in 1948 and a Ph.D. in 1950 under the direction of Dr. Alvin Nielsen.

 Dr. Talley went on to become chief of the Naval Weapons Center Solid State Division in White Oak, Maryland.
 In 1958 he moved to Santa Barbara, California.
 He went to work for the Santa Barbara Research Center, a Hughes Aircraft Company, building infrared detectors and sensors for the Department of Defense and the national space program.
 One of the sensors was for the Pioneer satellite and took pictures of Venus, Jupiter and other planets before being the first man-made object to leave the solar system with the sensor still working 30 years later.
 Dr. Talley retired in 1989 as president and CEO.

-Dr. Talley has been a member of the University of California-Santa Barbara Foundation Board of Trustees and served as chair of the UCSB College of Engineering Dean’s Advisory Committee.
+Dr. Talley was a member of the University of California-Santa Barbara Foundation Board of Trustees and served as chair of the UCSB College of Engineering Dean’s Advisory Committee.
 He was an early member of the Santa Barbara Science and Engineering Council and the Santa Barbara Industrial Association.
 He is an emeritus of the Santa Barbara Partners in Education program.
 In 2004 he was recognized with the physics department's Distinguished Alumni Award for "His Outstanding Contributions to the Infrared Technology Industry and His Extraordinary Dedication to the Students of our Department."

-Dr. Talley and his wife Sue, (also a UT graduate) established the Robert Talley Physics Scholarship Endowment at UT to encourage and support students earning bachelor’s degrees in physics.
+Dr. Talley and his wife Sue, (also a UT graduate) established the Robert Talley Physics Endowment at UT to encourage and support students earning bachelor’s degrees in physics.
 The fund supports both undergraduate scholarships as well as awards for outstanding undergraduate research and leadership.